pokrhitman/little_lemon_website/README.md

   A motivational or culinary quote is shown on the Home page, pulled from a local database (future-proof against broken APIs), with a button for instant new quotes.

 - **Sign-Up, Login & Feedback Forms**
-  All forms are interactive, accessible and fully controlled, with real-time validation and success messaging.
+  All forms are interactive, accessible, and fully controlled, with real-time validation and success messaging.

 - **Dark/Light Theme Toggle**
   Global theming with persistent theme choice and consistent style application.